Umizaru (film): Plot

 Daisuke Senzaki was originally a diet food salesman.
-Due to his love of the sea, he join the Japan Coast Guard.
-In order to be able to work at the forefront, he enters a 50-day training course for at the Japan Coast Guard Academy in Kure, Hiroshima, and officially starts his career.
-Within 50 days, Senzaki endures training and hardships with candidates sent from other departments, and became partners with fellow cadet Kudo Hajime.
-For Senzaki, who has diving qualifications, makes it an easy job for him; but Kudo is a relatively new team member, which causes their partnership to be rather weak and for the duo to excel their worst during the training sessions.
+Due to his love of the sea, he joins the Japan Coast Guard.
+Bored, and in order to be able to work at the forefront, he enters a 50-day training course for at the Japan Coast Guard Academy in Kure, Hiroshima, and officially starts his career.
+Within those 50 days, Senzaki endures training and hardships with candidates sent from other departments, and became partners with fellow cadet Kudo Hajime, for Senzaki, who has diving qualifications, makes it an easy job for him.
+But Kudo is a relatively new team member, which causes their partnership to be rather weak and for the duo to excel their worst during the training sessions.

 Although Senzaki feels angry from time to time, he understands that as a diver, he must be integrated with his partner.
-On an accident mission to save people kills Kudo and causes Senzaki to lose his first partner.
-Senzaki, deeply affected by the loss of Kudo, becomes afraid of diving, and nearly decides to quit the Coast Guard.
-In order to cheer up Senzaki, his former instructor deliberately arranges the Mishima Yuji team, which is different compared from his own and are training rivals.
+An accident mission to save people kills Kudo and Senzaki, deeply affected by the loss of Kudo, becomes afraid of diving, and nearly decides to quit the Coast Guard.
+In order to cheer him up, his former instructor deliberately arranges the Mishima Yuji team, which is different compared from his own and are training rivals.
 As the training at sea grows intense, it brings Senzaki and his newfound team closer to death.

-During the training break, Senzaki goes into a drunken disturbance, where he eventually meets Izawa Kanna near the training school and the two begin to fall in love...
+During the training break, Senzaki goes into a drunken disturbance, where he eventually meets Izawa Kanna near the training school and the two begin to fall in love.